w1ldweasel/LittleDonkeyRepo/Labs/Lab1/Lab01.md

 - You have discretion in the number of charts used to meet the brief.

-- Let the user select the city or location by entering it as a command line argument or setting a properties file parameter.
+- Let the user select the city or location by entering it as a command line argument or setting a properties file parameter or as a parameter in a UI or API request, you are free to choose any type of user input method.
 If they are limited to certain locations, advise what those are as a list.

 - If you are unable to complete this lab on time, include #TODO comments on how you intend to finish the code.